Jesus Heals Two Women

-The infirmities of the women in this story appear to represent the social infirmity of the women in that culture.
+The infirmities of the women in this story appear to be a metaphor for the social infirmity of the women in that culture under the Old Covenant.
 The woman with the hemorrhage was perpetually unclean by the law.
-Leviticus 15:25 says,
+Lev.
+15:25 says,

 25 Now if a woman has a discharge of her blood many days, not at the period of her menstrual impurity, or if she has a discharge beyond that period, all the days of her impure discharge she shall continue as though in her menstrual impurity; she is unclean.

 This is part of the law regarding clean and unclean, which, of course, was about to change form.
 Under the New Covenant we are made clean by the water of “the word” and by the blood of Jesus Christ.

 To understand the prophetic significance of this woman, we must also learn the prophecy of timing in Leviticus 12, where we are told that a woman giving birth to a boy was considered unclean for the next forty days (Lev.
 12:2-4).
 If she gave birth to a girl, she was unclean for eighty days.
 (Lev.
 12:5).
 During that time of uncleanness, her husband was not to lie with her, which effectively meant that she could not conceive during that time.